Home > Blog > Craft > 20 Writing Fellowships for Authors, Journalists and Poets

 You must have five years of full-time media experience under your belt to apply.
 Also noteworthy: 12 of the 24 fellows will be international journalists, so non-U.S. citizens should definitely consider this opportunity.

-8. James Jones Fellowship Contest
+8. James Jones First Novel Fellowship

-Applicants are asked to submit an outline of their novel-in-progress, as well as the first 50 pages of their manuscript (so if your novel is still in idea form, take advantage of NaNoWriMo and get cracking).
+Applicants are asked to submit an outline of their novel-in-progress, as well as the first 50 pages of their manuscript (so if your novel is still in idea form, take advantage of NaNoWriMo or a similar challenge and get cracking).
 If you have more than one novel in the works, you’re welcome to submit multiple manuscripts as separate entries.
 An entry fee of $30 is required to accompany each submission.

 9. The Hodder Fellowship